haraka/Haraka/docs/Plugins.md

 hooks, or if we do, none of them need call `next(OK)`.
 However if `connection.relaying` remains `false` (as is the default - you don't want an open relay!), then one rcpt plugin MUST return `next(OK)` or your sender will receive the error message "I cannot deliver for that user".
-The most obvious choice for this activity is the `rcpt_to.in_host_list` plugin, which lists the domains for which you wish to receive email.
+The default plugin for this is `rcpt_to.in_host_list`, which lists the domains for which you wish to receive email.

 If a rcpt plugin DOES call `next(OK)` then the `rcpt_ok` hook is run.
 This